When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The Android world was quick to turn sci-fi folding displays into tech reality.
 Samsung, Google, Motorola, OnePlus, Xiaomi… almost every brand has a flip-style or book-style foldable on their books – or is about to, looking at Stuff’s list of upcoming smartphones.
 So when can we expect Apple to follow suit?

 iPhone fans are in the dark as to whether Apple is experimenting with folding or flipping designs, and will likely stay that way until the firm makes it official – unless the leakers and tipsters get their way before the grand reveal, that is.
+And the latest reports suggest development is now well under way.
 Here’s everything we know so far about a potential “iPhone Flip” or “iPhone Fold”.

 Will Apple join the fold?